jeffklassen/s3-proxy-demo/README.md

 ## Key points
 1. Notice how in `index.html` how the `<video>` tag is pointing at a resource on the local webserver.
 We want to stream the video through our local server rather than directly from s3.
 This allows us a great deal more flexibility in our implementation:
-  * We can stream private s3 objects.
+  * We can stream private S3 objects.
 Obviously, we won't want to make vendor content public on S3.
 In order to stream private objects, we must configure the AWS_ACCESS_ID and SECRET_ACCESS_KEY.
-For obvious security reasons, should never be done via javascript in the browser.
+For obvious security reasons, this should never be done via javascript in the browser.
-  * We can dynamically support s3-like hosting environments.
+  * We can dynamically support S3-like hosting environments.
 OpenStack Swift implements the S3 api but servers will never live at `s3.amazonaws.com` (the default S3 hostname).
 By simply configuring the AWS SDK (via the `S3_HOST` environment variable in this case) to point at the OpenStack Swift host URL, we can support OpenStack Swift stored files using the AWS S3 SDK/API.
 2. Notice in `server/routes/api.js` how we intercept calls to `/video/*` and use the `server/controllers/s3controller.js` to stream the requested video to the browser.